 We grouped forests into four broad biome types (tropical broadleaf, temperate broadleaf, temperate needleleaf, and boreal needleleaf) and two age classifications (young and mature).
-The climate component of the biome definitions (Fig. 2) was based on site geographic coordinates according to Köppen-Geiger zones (Rubel and Kottek 2010).
-We defined the tropical biome as including all equatorial (A) zones, temperate biomes as including all warm temperate (C) zones and warmer snow climates (Dsa, Dsb, Dwa, Dwb, Dfa, and Dfb), and the boreal biome as including the colder snow climates (Dsc, Dsd, Dwc, Dwd, Dfc, and Dfd).
+The biomes are defined (Fig, 2) by climate components based on site geographic coordinates according to Köppen-Geiger zones (Rubel and Kottek 2010).
+We defined the tropical biome as including all equatorial (A) zones, the temperate biome as including all warm temperate (C) zones and warmer snow climates (Dsa, Dsb, Dwa, Dwb, Dfa, and Dfb), and the boreal biome as including the colder snow climates (Dsc, Dsd, Dwc, Dwd, Dfc, and Dfd).
 Forests in dry (B) and polar (E) Köppen-Geiger zones were excluded from the analysis.
 We distinguished broadleaf and needleleaf forests based on descriptions in original publications (prioritized) or values extracted from a global map based on satellite observations (SYNMAP, Jung et al 2006).
 For young tropical forests imported from GROA but not yet classified by leaf type, we assumed that all were broadleaf, consistent with the rarity of naturally regenerating needleleaf forests in the tropics.
 We classified forests as “young” if stand age was less than 100 years, or “mature” if stand age was older or if they were described as “mature,” “old growth,” “intact,” or “undisturbed” in the original publication.
-Assigning stands to these groupings required the exclusion of records for which ForC lacked geographic coordinates (0.4% of sites in full database) or records of stand age or forest maturity (5.7% of records in full database).
-We also excluded records of stand age = 0 year (0.8% of records in full database).
-In total, our analysis retained 11923 records.
-Numbers of records by biome and age class are given in Table S1.
+Assigning stands to these groupings required excluding records for which ForC lacked geographic coordinates (0.4% of sites in the full database) or records of stand age or forest maturity (5.7% of records in the full database).
+We also excluded records of stand age = 0 years (0.8% of records in the full database).
+In total, our analysis retained 11,923 records.
+Numbers of records by biome and age class are provided in Table S1.

-We calculated means and standard deviations of each mature forest C cycle variable by biome over geographically distinct areas to produce biome-specific schematics.
+We calculated the means and standard deviations of each mature forest C cycle variable by biome over geographically distinct areas to produce biome-specific schematics.
 We first averaged any repeated measurements within a plot.
 To avoid pseudo-replication, we then averaged multiple measurements within geographically distinct areas, defined as plots clustered within 25 km of one another (sensu Anderson-Teixeira et al 2018), weighting by area sampled if available for all records.
 Finally, we took means and standard deviations over geographic areas.